justmat/bounds/README.md

 ## balls

-depending on your probability settings, when a ball collides with the edge of the screen an event will occur. the nature of the event is determined by the x, y coordinates of the collision. the bounds are pictured bellow.
+depending on your probability settings, when a ball collides with the edge of the screen an event may occur. the nature of this event is determined by the x, y coordinates of the collision. the bounds are pictured bellow.

 ![bounds.png](assets/bounds.png)